New College of Interdisciplinary Arts and Sciences policies

 Readmission

-Undergraduates who have been away from the university for seven or more semesters and want to return to ASU in a New College program are required to apply for readmission through Admission Services.
+Undergraduates who have been away from the university for seven or more semesters and want to return to ASU in a New College program are required to apply for readmission through ASU Admission Services.

 Graduate policies

-Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all university policies including those of the Graduate College and the New College of Interdisciplinary Arts and Sciences.
+Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all university policies, including those of the Graduate College and the New College of Interdisciplinary Arts and Sciences.

 Graduate academic success advisors can be contacted at NCGradAdvising@asu.edu.